RSS' highest decision-making body to prepare annual action plan at next month's meeting | Education

 RSS' highest decision-making body to prepare annual action plan at next month's meeting

-The Rashtraiya Swayamsevak Sanghs highest decision-making body will deliberate on a range of issues and prepare its action plan for the year at a three-day annual meeting in Haryanas Samalkha town next month.
+The Rashtriya Swayamsevak Sanghs highest decision-making body will deliberate on a range of issues and prepare its action plan for the year at a three-day annual meeting in Haryanas Samalkha town next month.

 - Country: